abraunegg/onedrive/docs/usage.md

 ```text
 onedrive --create-share-link <path/to/file>
 ```
+> [!IMPORTANT]
-**Note:** By default, this access permissions for the file link will be read-only.
+> By default, this access permissions for the file link will be read-only.

 To make it a read-write link, execute the following command:
 ```text
 onedrive --create-share-link <path/to/file> --with-editing-perms
 ```
+> [!IMPORTANT]
-**Note:** The order of the file path and option flag is crucial.
+> The order of the file path and option flag is crucial.

 ### How to Synchronise Both Personal and Business Accounts at once?
 You need to set up separate instances of the application configuration for each account.

-Refer to [./advanced-usage.md](advanced-usage.md) for guidance on configuration.
+Refer to [advanced-usage.md](advanced-usage.md) for guidance on configuration.

 ### How to Synchronise Multiple SharePoint Libraries simultaneously?
 For each SharePoint Library, configure a separate instance of the application configuration.

-Refer to [./advanced-usage.md](advanced-usage.md) for configuration instructions.
+Refer to [advanced-usage.md](advanced-usage.md) for configuration instructions.

 ### How to Receive Real-time Changes from Microsoft OneDrive Service, instead of waiting for the next sync period?
 When operating in 'Monitor Mode,' it may be advantageous to receive real-time updates to online data.
 A 'webhook' is the method to achieve this, so that when in 'Monitor Mode,' the client subscribes to remote updates.